 How AI technology will change the way we treat advertising in 2020

-Breaking news: Advertising — as we’ve known it — has died to clear the path for the new generation’s experiential advertising.
+January 16th, 2020: Advertising — as we’ve known it — has died to clear the path for the new generation’s experiential advertising.
 What is the essence of human experience?
 It is hard to tell, yet it is something that defines every one of us.
 We are wandering from screen to screen, place to place and career to career to capture this sense of the first experience.

 When you look at commercials and banners that brands have been producing over the past decade, you will recognize a simple pattern.
 Advertising wanted us to be part of something complete and pre-defined — “We know how you should look, how you should feel about it and where you can buy it.”
 That’s what has shaped what critics call the mass consumer culture of the past decade.

 There would be nothing wrong with this kind of experience if it weren’t so passive and forgettable.
 In the new marketing realms, customers will influence brands.
 Yes, technologies have already changed standard brand-customer interactions, and technologies will remain the main driver of customer experience 10 years from now.
-Still, brands will have to deepen their personalization options drastically to keep up with the competition — because the future has just begun.
+Still, brands will have to deepen their personalisation options drastically to keep up with the competition — because the future has just begun.

 AR and the future of product placement